-It is currently not possible to configure a matcher to ignore new indicators that are imported to vast after the matcher was started.
+It is currently not possible to configure a matcher to ignore new indicators that are imported to VAST after the matcher was started.

-vast matcher ioc-remove
+vast matcher intel

-ioc-query yielding the desired remaining iocs instead.
+ioc-query yielding the desired remaining indicators instead.

 When the same indicator is added multiple times and subsequently removed, all of the previously added indicators are removed from the matcher.
 It is not necessary to remove the indicators multiple times as well.

 This command only removes the specified indicators from matchers, not from the database itself.